status-im/help.status.im/docs/style-guide/style-conventions.md

     | **Correct** | [...] the picture shared by you and your trusted contact. |
     | Incorrect   | [...] you and your trusted contact's shared picture.      |

-- If you have to use a passive form with a proper name ending with an *s*, add the apostrophe at the end without an extra *s*.
+- If you have to use a passive form with a proper name ending with the possesive *s*, add the apostrophe at the end without an extra *s* letter.

     | Usage       | Example                     |
     |:------------|:----------------------------|